cristian1604/backupDatabase/README.md

 On next versions I will go to implement:

-- Execute with Pexpect commands on Windows
+- Test on Windows (with Python 3.6.5)
 - Improve the documentation (this file)